 - Masters degree in Higher Education at the University of Arkansas

 - Bachelors in Psychology from Abilene Christian University

-Hobbies: Outside of work you'll find Greg backpacking, kayaking, bicycling, working out, doing yoga, reading, playing guitar, and enjoying his wife, children, and friends.
+Hobbies: Outside of work you'll find Greg backpacking, kayaking, bicycling, reading, volunteering, and enjoying all that Fayetteville has to offer.

-Bachelors of Science from the University of Houston.
+- Bachelors of Science from University of Arkansas

 - Bachelors of Science from Southwest Baptist University

 - Currently enrolled in the Higher Education Masters Program at the University of Arkansas